 Just looking at this list can be intimidating.
 But it absolutely doesn’t have to be.
-The Onilab team created a comprehensive guide devoted to Magento 2 performance optimization tricks.
+The Onilab team created a comprehensive guide devoted totricks.
 It’ll walk you through all the rough patches of Magento 2 optimization.
 It’s a helpful read that’s complete with code examples and actionable instructions that you can use right away.

-Setup Redis and Varnish cache, optimize and tweak your JS code, work on your media delivery and boost Magento TTFB.
+Setup Redis and Varnish cache, optimize and tweak your JS code, work on your media delivery and boost.
 Other tips include the use of smart scripts to improve perceived performance, and more.
-We’ve also compiled the most efficient Magento mobile speed optimization techniques to boost your store’s speed for smartphone users.
+We’ve also compiled the most efficient techniques to boost your store’s speed for smartphone users.